britram/taps-transports/draft-ietf-taps-transports-02.md

 ## Stream Control Transmission Protocol (SCTP)

-SCTP {{RFC4960}} is an IETF standards track transport protocol that provides a bidirectional s set of logical unicast meessage streams over a connection-oriented protocol.
-The protocol and API use messages, rather than a byte-stream.
+SCTP {{RFC4960}} is an IETF standards track transport protocol that provides a bidirectional set of logical unicast meessage streams over a connection-oriented protocol.
+Compared to TCp, this protocol and API use messages, rather than a byte-stream.
 Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.

+An SCTP Integrity Check is mandatory across the entire packet (it does not support partial corruption protection as in DCCP/UD-Lite).

 The SCTP Partial Reliability Extension (SCTP-PR) is defined in
 {{RFC3758}}.

+SCTP supports PLPMTU discovery using padding chunks to construct path probes.

 [EDITOR'S NOTE: Michael Tuexen and Karen Nielsen signed up as contributors for these sections.]

 ### Protocol Description

 An SCTP service is unicast.

+PLPMTUD is required for SCTP.

 ### Interface Description